 Connect TrackShip to your WooCommerce store

-1. Login to your TrackShip account, from the dashboard, click on connect your store and a dialog box will open where you need to type your WooCommerce store URL and click on connect, make sure to use secured URL with HTTPS.
+1. Login to your TrackShip account, from the dashboard, click on Connect a Store and a dialog box will open where you need to type your WooCommerce store URL and proceed to the next step.

 2. You will be directed to your WooCommerce store to provide trackShip permissions to connect to your store using the WooCommerce REST API.
-TrackShip require this permission to be able to update your orders with shipment tracking status changes.
+TrackShip requires this permission to be able to update your orders when there are shipping & delivery updates.

-3. On your TrackShip account dashboard, you will see your store in the connected store list.
-Click on the store name to be directed to TrackShip Settings on your store (WooCommerce > Shipment Tracking > TrackShip)
+3. After approving the permissions, on your account dashboard, you will see your store in the connected store list.
+Click on the store name to be directed to TrackShip Settings on your store (WooCommerce > Shipment Tracking > TrackShip).

 This might be if TrackShip’s read/write Rest API key has been changed on your side to just read or permissions have been revoked.

-To fix this, you can delete your store connection from TrackShip dashboard and re-connect it and it should generate new API keys and fix this issue.
+To fix this, you can delete your store connection from the TrackShip dashboard and reconnect it and it should generate new API keys and fix this issue.

 If it’s not a plugin causing it, it’s likely a server/hosting configuration is blocking http requests from external websites.
 It could be a rule that is blocking write requests, or perhaps a trailing slash redirect sending POST API requests to a 404.

 You’ll need to contact your hosting company and ask to remove the block.
 Also, edit your .htaccess file by adding the following code above # BEGIN WordPress :

 - This means SSL certificate might be not configured properly.